meganenglert/CISC275/index.md

 - Learn to use Git branches to add new features while still showing how the website progressed
 - Using what I learned from the tutorial above, write some TypeScript to handle some of the more complex processes, such as selecting a random task and maintaining a list of all tasks
 - Using what I learned from the tutorial above, begin to look for some Bootstrap features to add to simplify my code and help the aesthetics of the page

+## Milestone 3:
+- Debug deploying React apps on GitHub pages, get Jeopardy up on its own page
+- Add previously described features to Jeopardy: scoreboard, question styling, round filtering, and wagering system
+- Fork my Jeopardy repository and begin to modify it with some features not shown in Dr. Bart's video - such as drop down menus and more Bootstrap elements
+- Improve my skills with unit testing using the completed TA trainer repository that Dr. Bart provided - aim for 100% code coverage